Case Studies of Efficiency in Functional Programming

 Algebraic Effects

-We will hopefully have a bit of extra time to cover an interesting side topic of algebraic effects: exceptions that can be resumed.
+If we have extra time we will cover the interesting side topic of algebraic effects: exceptions that can be resumed.